 Electronic News and Reporting 2

-Credits: 3; Prereq: RTV 3303 with minimum grade of C and junior or senior standing in telecommunication with news track.
+Credits: 3; Prereq: RTV 3303 junior or senior standing in JM/TEL NWS.

 Basic writing, reporting and production of television news stories and newscasts.
 Students must purchase two approved video cassettes for class.

 News reporting, videography, writing and editing for television newscasts on deadline.
-One day-long lab in television newsroom required and purchase of additional approved video cassettes may also be required.
+One day-long lab in television newsroom required.
+Purchase of additional approved video cassettes may be required.

 Credits: 3; Prereq: RTV 3401.